MaorG/Randomizer/README.md

 finally it writes the randomized objects masks as an 8-bit b/w image.

 notes:
-- in order to make later analysis simpler, for each randomized objects mask created, it writes a copy of the reference population with a matching naming scheme.
+- in order to make later analysis simpler, for each randomized objects mask created, a copy of the reference population with a matching naming scheme is created.
-- the randomization is performed by randomizing the location of objects in random order. if  while requiring that the locations are valid. if no valid location is found, object is not used.
+- the randomization is performed by randomizing the location of objects in random order, while requiring that the locations are valid. if no valid location is found, object is not used.

 input: configuration file name